-Parent/Guardians Involvement
+Parent/Guardian Involvement

-Parent involvement is important in student academic achievement.
+Parents/guardians involvement is important in student academic achievement.
 There are opportunities for involvement at both the local school level and on a district-wide basis.
 At the elementary level, the Parent Teacher Organization (PTA/PTO) sponsors many activities.
-All parents are encouraged to become a part of the PTA/PTO in their student's school.
-Parents may call the school office to get the name and number of the PTA/PTO officers and the schedule of meeting dates.
-School fundraising, school improvement teams, chaperones at activities and field trips, and serving as a room parent or classroom volunteer are additional opportunities for parent involvement.
-District-wide opportunities for parents include attendance at School Board meetings and participating in other district-wide meetings or committees.
+All parents/guardians are encouraged to become a part of the PTA/PTO in their student's school.
+Parents/guardians may call the school office to get the name and number of the PTA/PTO officers and the schedule of meeting dates.
+School fundraising, school improvement teams, chaperones at activities and field trips, and serving as a room parent/guardian or classroom volunteer are additional opportunities for parent/guardian involvement.
+District-wide opportunities for parents/guardians include attendance at School Board meetings and participating in other district-wide meetings or committees.